iShift/docker-compose-mtproxy/README.md

 # docker-compose-mtproxy
 With docker-compose file you can easy install telegram mtproto proxy and configure it.
+Also build in watchdog check for update telegram-proxy server and if new version come - update it and restart without any action from you.

 # Docker
 If you have one, read next, if not: